mike011/Speedtest-Animation/notes.md

 - make tab bar icons bigger
 - different highlights for indicating good scores versus poor
 - adding a tail to the emitted values as they disappear
+- make a smoother transition between the animations

 # Concerns